The Global "Stem Cell Banking Market" is expected to grow at a high CAGR of 15.9% during the forecasting period (2022-2029).

 According to the Leukemia & Lymphoma Society (LLS), 60,300 new cases of people were diagnosed with leukemia in 2018, and an estimated 381,774 people are living with or in remission from leukemia in the US.

 North America dominates the global stem cell banking market, and it is primarily attributed to the availability of government funding for stem cell research.
 Additionally, the growing preference of private stem cell banks in the United States and many FDA approves of clinical trials that indicated the use of stem cells in treating various diseases influence the growth of the market in the region.

-Asia-Pacific region is expected to be the fastest growing market during the forecast period, owing to the rising birth rates coupled with increasing prevalence of congenital disabilities, indicating high demand for stem cells banking.
+Asia-Pacific region is expected to be the fastest-growing market during the forecast period, owing to the rising birth rates coupled with the increasing prevalence of congenital disabilities, indicating high demand for stem cells banking.

-The increasing healthcare expenditure boosts Stem Cell Banking market in the Asia Pacific region.
+The increasing healthcare expenditure boosts the Stem Cell Banking market in the Asia Pacific region.

 January 2019, Dubai Healthcare City has announced an increase in stem cell banking services with the opening of CryoSave Arabia’s laboratory that can store a million samples.
 CryoSave Arabia in DHCC is the only private facility in the region licensed to collect, process, test and cryogenically store stem cells.

 October 2018, LifeCell International, India’s largest stem cell bank, is diversifying into diagnostics and tissue therapeutics as a result of certain government restrictions imposed on commercial banking of stem cells.
 LifeCell moved from a private stem cell bank to a public bank.